 For more information visit the NSW Fair Trading website.

-You do not need approval from Council to operate Short Term Rental Accommodation.
+You do not need approval from City of Coffs Harbour to operate Short Term Rental Accommodation.
 You must however register with the NSW Government.

 To register as a provider of Short Term Rental Accommodation your house or apartment must have been lawfully constructed for the purposes of residential accommodation and meet the fire safety standards.